Raymond Lesniak: 2017 gubernatorial campaign

 Lesniak first announced his intention to run for governor of New Jersey in 2016.
 He then switched to saying he would no longer seek the Democratic nomination in October, after Phil Murphy gathered early support from county leaders around the state.
 However, he announced in early January he was indeed running and filed the appropriate paperwork officially putting him in the race.

 On June 6, 2017, he lost the primary, placing in a distant fourth behind Murphy, Jim Johnson, and John Wisniewski.

+Later years

+In April 2022, Lesniak published his memoir, Cultivating Justice in the Garden State: My Life in the Colorful World of New Jersey Politics (with a foreword by Bill Clinton).
+In 2023, after six years of retirement, he explored a run against incumbent Thomas Kean Jr. in the 2024 race for New Jersey's 7th congressional district.